A refinement of the coherence conjecture of Pappas and Rapoport: Introduction

-where the action of $G'_\vartheta$ on the left side (resp. right side) arises from the $G'(\mc{O})$-equivariant structure on $L^c$ (resp. $\ms{L}(\Lambda)$).
-In general, this is an isomorphism of $T'$-representations when ${\rm char}(\rk)$ satisfies a very mild condition. \end{thm}
+where the action of $G_\vartheta$ on the left side (resp. right side) arises from the unique $G(\mc{O})$-equivariant structure on $L^c$ (resp. $\ms{L}(\Lambda)$).
+In general, this is an isomorphism of $T$-representations when the characteristic of $\rk$ satisfies a very mild condition. \end{thm}